-A routine monitoring of a store means assessing a vendor's compliance with Program requirements.
-A routine monitoring will include, but is not limited to the following:
+A routine monitoring of a store means assessing vendor compliance with Program requirements.
+A routine monitoring will include, but is not be limited to the following:

-- Compliance with the terms of the WIC Vendor Agreement. - Reassessing the vendor for compliance with current selection criteria. - Ensuring the minimum quantities of the authorized food items are stocked as specified in the Minimum Required Stock guidelines and checklist. - Making sure the prices of WIC foods are displayed at, on or near the WIC food items. - Confirming that only Maryland WIC approved foods are labeled with Maryland WIC approved shelf - Inspecting the store premises and records. - Providing an opportunity for the vendor to receive training, discuss problems and ask questions.
+- Compliance with the terms of the WIC Vendor Agreement. - Reassessing the vendor for compliance with current selection criteria. - Ensuring the minimum quantities of the authorized food items are stocked as specified in the Minimum Required Stock. - Making sure the prices of WIC foods are displayed at, on or near the WIC food items. - Confirming that only Maryland WIC approved foods are labeled with Maryland WIC approved shelf tags. - Certifying that the store has a valid Food Service Facility License and Pharmacy License, if applicable. - Inspecting the store premises and records. - Providing an opportunity for the vendor to receive training, discuss problems and ask questions.

 If a problem is discovered during a routine monitoring visit, it will be documented on the Retail Vendor Monitoring Report.
-A copy of the report and any applicable warning letters will be emailed to the vendor.
+A copy of the report and any applicable warning letters will be mailed to the vendor.
 A follow-up visit will be conducted 2-3 weeks following the violation notice to ensure corrective action has been taken.